Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions

-\textbf{Taxiway system: } Using the equation~\eqref{eq taxi flow} from Section~\ref{sec: tc taxi}, the maximum flow rate of the taxiway link is calculated to be $(\frac{60}{(10/6)}) 36$ VTOLs per minute, which \hidetxt{is the maximum flow rate of}represents the entire taxiway network.
-This \hidetxt{taxiway flow rate} is significantly higher than the maximum throughput of the TLOF pad system and Gate system, indicating that taxiway flow rate is not a limiting factor for \verti\ capacity.
+Using the~\eqref{eq taxi flow} from Section~\ref{sec: tc taxi}, the maximum flow rate of the taxiway link is calculated to be $(\frac{60}{(10/6)}) 36$ VTOLs per minute, which \hidetxt{is the maximum flow rate of}represents the entire taxiway network.
+This \hidetxt{taxiway flow rate} is significantly higher than the maximum throughput of the TLOF pad system and Gate system, indicating that taxiway flow rate is not a limiting factor for the \verti\ capacity.